nvim-telescope/telescope-frecency.nvim/README.md

 # telescope-frecency.nvim

-> A smarter way to view files from your editing history

 Frecency is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) extension that offers a more intelligent way to select a file from your editing history.

 Using an implementation of Mozilla's [Frecency algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm), files that you edit often and/or recently are given higher precedence in the list index.